dsc-courses/practice.dsc40a.com/problems/wi23-final/wi23-final-q05.md

 # BEGIN SOLUTION

+Options 2 and 3 are correct.

 The top cluster will contain 13 points.
 The left cluster will contain 11 points (the outlier has now moved to this cluster since it will be closer to its centroid).
 The bottom right cluster will contain 11 points.
-Therefore B and C are correct.
+Therefore options 2 and 3 are correct.

 # END SOLUTION